Frequently Asked Questions - FAQ

 Q: Who runs BVAC?

 A: The business aspects of BVAC are run by the Executive Board (President, Vice President, Recording Secretary, Treasurer, Financial Secretary, and Membership Secretary).
-The ambulance, personnel, and all accompanying equipment are run by the Line Officers (Chief, Deputy Chief, First Lieutenant, and Second Lieutenant).
-There are also Building Supervisors who supervise the maintenance and use of the BVAC building and grounds.
+All operations (ambulance, personnel, equipment, training etc.) are run by the Line Officers (Chief, Deputy Chief, First Lieutenant, and Second Lieutenant).
+There are also Building Supervisors responsible for the maintenance and use of the BVAC building and grounds.
 All leadership positions are un-paid.

 Q: What is BVAC's territory?